 For most of us, summer means blissful warm weather, weekends up north, bbq’s and s’mores by the fire.
 For the nearly 300,000 Minnesota kids that depend on the free or reduced-cost meals provided during the school year, it means unhealthy meals – or worse, no meals at all.

 In order to combat child hunger this summer, we are thrilled to kick-off our Facebook event “Yes!” to L.U.N.C.H.
 (Let’s Unite to Nix Child Hunger) today and raise awareness for Second Harvest Heartland’s Kids Eat Free!
 Summer Food Service Program (SFSP).
 We’ll donate $1 for every person that “attends” (up to $1,000).
-All you have to do to help is visit our Facebook event and click “I’m attending” to show you support this cause and encourage your friends, family and co-workers to do the same!
 If you want to make your own donation, visit www.2harvest.org.

 In 2009, Second Harvest Heartland started the program and was able to provide 250,000 nutritious meals to kids around the state.
 The following year they provided 750,000 meals and this year – with your help – they’re shooting for 1 million free meals!

-Let’s help Minnesota children recieve the nutrition they need.
-“Attend” our event on Facebook.
+Let’s help Minnesota children receive the nutrition they need.
 Let’s Unite to Nix Child Hunger!